 This brochure supplement provides information that supplements the Kennedy Capital Management LLC (KCM) Brochure (ADV Part 2A).
 Please contact our Client Service Department if you have not received our Brochure or if you have any questions about the contents of this supplement.
-Additional information is available on the SEC's website at www.adviserinfo.sec.gov.

-Additional information about KCM is also available on the SEC's website by using our name or by using a unique identification number known as a CRD number.
+Additional information about KCM is available on the SEC's website at www.adviserinfo.sec.gov by using our name or by using a unique identification number known as a CRD number.
 The CRD number for KCM is 105834.